M551 Sheridan replacement process

 The FMC Close Combat Vehicle-Light ultimately won the AGS contest.
-Here a pre-production XM8 fires its 105 mm main gun.
+Here, an M8 Thunderbolt fires its 120 mm main gun.

 The Armored Gun System (AGS) was a U.S. Army competition in the 1990s to design a light tank to replace the M551 Sheridan and TOW-equipped HMMWVs.
 It was the ultimate incarnation of several research programs run in the 1970s with the aim of providing air-mobile light infantry forces with the firepower needed to last in the battlefield.

 There were three primary entries into the AGS contest.
 Cadillac Gage offered its Stingray light tank with the traditional four-man layout.
 FMC offered the Close Combat Vehicle Light (CCVL) with a three-man configuration.
 Teledyne offered its Expeditionary tank which had a two-man layout with an unmanned turret.